emmt/ScientificCameras.jl/README.md

 ## Typical usage

-To explain typical usage of the methods provided by `ScientificCameras`, it is best to present typical examples of the different stages.
+To explain the usage of the methods provided by `ScientificCameras`, it is best to present typical examples of the different stages involved in acquisition of images with a camera.

 ### Connection and configuration